<meta keywords />

 Dilute 50% vinegar + 50% water

-Heavy cleaning (build-up)
+Heavy cleaning (scale)

 Apply undiluted directly to the surface

-Shower stalls, faucets, grout with limescale
+Shower screens, faucets, grouts with limescale

-Increases the reaction power on mineral deposits
+Increases reaction power on mineral deposits

 Grease removal